 These are health plans sold by insurance companies but overseen by Medicare.
 They are alternatives to original Medicare, and usually offer more services than original Medicare.
 Medicare Advantage plans typically cover hospitalization (Part A), outpatient care (Part B), and prescription drugs (Part D) under one plan.

 To qualify for Medicare Advantage, you need to have Medicare Parts A and B. So that means you'll at least need to pay the Part B monthly premium.

 On top of that fee, you may need to pay a monthly premium for the Medicare Advantage plan itself.
-The prices vary a great deal depending on the plan you've chosen.
+The prices vary a great deal depending on the plan you've chosen and where you live.

 This is supplemental health insurance provided by private insurance companies that covers some of the costs Medicare doesn't, including copays and deductibles.
 You don't need, nor can you buy, a Medicare Advantage Plan if you carry a Medigap policy.